Yandex Cloud

 • PREVIOUS: Returns the value from the previous data point.

-• (Optional) Maximum number of points: Specify the maximum number of points that will be returned in response to a request.
+• Maximum number of points: Specify the maximum number of points to return in a request response.
+This is an optional setting.
 The value of this parameter must be greater than 10.

-• (Optional) Decimation time window: Specify a time window (grid) in milliseconds.
-It is used for decimation: points inside the window are combined into a single one using the aggregation function.
-The value of the parameter must be greater than 0.
+• Downsampling time window: Specify a time window (grid) in milliseconds.
+This is an optional setting.
+It is used for downsampling: points inside the window are merged into a single one using the aggregation function.
+The value of this parameter must be greater than 0.

 Note

-Select only one of the settings: either Maximum number of points or Decimation time window.
-Leave both the fields blank not to use either setting.
-For more information, see the API documentation.
+Select either Maximum number of points or Decimation time window.
+Leave these fields blank not to use either setting.
+For more information, see this API guide.

 • Secret Key: Copy and paste the contents of the sa-key.json file or create a new service account access key.
 The service account must have the monitoring.viewer role.